jpolvora/jsengine/README.md

 # jsengine
-The Faster & Super lightweight javascript template engine for Node.
+The simple, faster and super lightweight Javascript template engine for Node.

+# DOCUMENTATION OUTDATED.
+SORRY.
+I WILL UPDATE IT IN A FEW DAYS.

 ### Installation
 ```